 Think of Saturday Night Live or any late-night talk show with an opening monologue.
 Those dudes have rooms FULL of professional humor writers who spend hours upon hours coming up with catchy, relevant, and deliverable jokes every goddamn day.

-Speaking of punching down, people who don’t write professionally really minimize a writer when they say, “oh, I’m funny, I could be a comedian.”
-Then you tell them to jump onstage, or tell you a joke right then and there, and what happens?
+Speaking of punching down, people who don’t write professionally minimize a writer when they say, “oh, I’m funny; I could be a comedian.”
+Then you tell them to jump onstage or tell you a joke right then and there, and what happens?
 They freeze.
 Because being “funny” takes time.

 It’s thinking of shit, writing down that shit, and rehearsing that shit.

-Talk to any comedian and you’ll learn they have notebooks full of jokes and funny stories to share.
-Just because they were funny when you wrote them down doesn’t mean an audience will dig it.
+Talk to any comedian, and you’ll learn they have notebooks full of jokes and funny stories to share.
+Just because they were funny when you wrote them down doesn’t mean an audience will dig them.
 I have great respect for people who make comedy their profession.
 It’s tough.

 I try to find laughter wherever I can and in whatever I do.
-I may come off as quiet but I have a humorous approach to life.
-In fact, a lot of things that I laugh at don’t always make sense to others.
+I may come off as quiet, but I have a humorous approach to life.
+In fact, many things that I laugh at don’t always make sense to others.
 Then I’m stuck explaining the joke.
 So I can’t share the laughs often.
 I so want to though!